-Noise propagation path Countermeasure (a), (b), (c) When devices that handle low-level signals and are liable to malfunction due to electromagnetic noises, e.g. instruments, receivers and sensors, are contained in the enclosure that contains the inverter or the converter unit, or when their signal cables are run near the inverter, the devices may malfunction due to by air-propagated electromagnetic noises.
-The following countermeasures must be taken: Install easily affected devices as far away as possible from the inverter or the converter unit.
-Run easily affected signal cables and power cables (inverter or converter unit I/O cables) in parallel with each other, and do not bundle them.
-Set the EMC filter ON/OFF connector of the converter unit to the ON position.
-(Refer to page 81.)
-Inserting a line noise filter into the output suppresses the radiated noise from the cables.
-Use shielded cables as signal cables and power cables and run them in individual metal conduits to produce further effects. (d), (e), (f) When the signal cables are run in parallel with or bundled with the power cables, magnetic and static induction noises may be propagated to the signal cables to cause malfunction of the devices and the following countermeasures must be taken: Install easily affected devices as far away as possible from the inverter or the converter unit.
+Noise propagation path Precautions (a), (b), (c) When devices that handle low-level signals and are liable to malfunction due to electromagnetic noises, e.g. instruments, receivers and sensors, are contained in the enclosure that contains the inverter or the converter unit, or when their signal cables are run near the inverter, the devices may malfunction due to by air-propagated electromagnetic noises.
+The following countermeasures must be taken: • Install easily affected devices as far away as possible from the inverter or the converter unit. • Run easily affected signal cables as far away as possible from the inverter or the converter unit, and its I/O cables. • Do not run the signal cables and power cables (inverter or converter unit I/O cables) in parallel with each other, and do not bundle them. • Set the EMC filter ON/OFF connector of the converter unit to the ON position.
+(Refer to page 85.) • Inserting a line noise filter into the output suppresses the radiated noise from the cables. • Use shielded cables as signal cables and power cables and run them in individual metal conduits to produce further effects. (d), (e), (f) When the signal cables are run in parallel with or bundled with the power cables, magnetic and static induction noises may be propagated to the signal cables to cause malfunction of the devices and the following countermeasures must be taken: Install easily affected devices as far away as possible from the inverter or the converter unit.
 Run easily affected signal cables as far away as possible from the inverter or the converter unit, and its I/O cables.
 Do not run the signal cables and power cables (inverter or converter unit I/O cables) in parallel with each other, and do not bundle them.
-Use shielded cables as signal cables and power cables and run them in individual metal conduits to produce further effects. (g) When the power supplies of the peripheral devices are connected to the power supply of the inverter or the converter unit in the same line, its generated noises may flow back through the power supply cables to cause malfunction of the devices and the following countermeasures must be taken: Set the EMC filter ON/OFF connector of the converter unit to the ON position.
-(Refer to page 81.)
-Install the line noise filter to the power cables (output cables) of the inverter. (h) When a closed loop circuit is formed by connecting the peripheral device wiring to the inverter or the converter unit, leakage currents may flow through the earthing (grounding) cable of the inverter or the converter unit to cause the device to malfunction.
+Use shielded cables as signal cables and power cables and run them in individual metal conduits to produce further effects. (g) When the peripheral devices use the power system of the inverter or the converter unit, its generated noises may flow back through the power supply cables to cause malfunction of the devices and the following countermeasures must be taken: • Set the EMC filter ON/OFF connector of the converter unit to the ON position.
+(Refer to page 85.) • Install the line noise filter to the power cables (output cables) of the inverter. (h) When a closed loop circuit is formed by connecting the peripheral device wiring to the inverter or the converter unit, leakage currents may flow through the earthing (grounding) cable of the inverter or the converter unit to cause the device to malfunction.
 In that case, disconnecting the earthing (grounding) cable from the device may stop the malfunction of the device.

-Data line filter
+■ Data line filter